linkedin/lambda-learner/README.md

 updated_model, updated_model_loss, training_metadata = lr_trainer.train()
 ```

 `training_metadata` contains the metadata returned by the scipy `fmin_l_bfgs_b` optimizer, which be logged or used when debugging.
-See: https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.fmin_l_bfgs_b.html
+See [Scipy docs](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.fmin_l_bfgs_b.html) for more information.

 `updated_model` is an `IndexedModel` which is the result or this minibatch training iteration.